mgoold/linear_algebra_notes/linear_algebra_tasks.md

 * The dimension of a nullspace N(A) is the number of independent columns in N(A).
   * Therefore, the dimension of N(A) is the number of its free variables.

 ## Four Fundamental Subspaces

+### For A Given Matrix:
+ * Assess the independence, rank, basis, and dimension.
+ * Find the solution for Ax = b, Ax = 0.

 ### Facts: